Estimated reading time: 22 minutes

 Tracy Arm & Endicott Arm Fjords

 Just 45 miles south of Juneau, the Tracy Arm and Endicott Arm Fjords present some of Alaska’s most dramatic landscapes.
 These narrow fjords are flanked by steep cliffs where cascading waterfalls plummet into icy waters below.
-As you journey deeper, you’ll be surrounded by towering glaciers and serene waters dotted with uniquely blue icebergs.
+As you journey deeper, you’ll be surrounded by towering glaciers and calm waters dotted with uniquely blue icebergs.

 Sitka: Where Cultures Blend